 One of the nicest things about RVing is it’s much more sociable than a hotel.
 Everyone spends their time outside so it’s easy to get chatting to your neighbours.
 We toasted Canada Day around the campfire with our neighbour in Regina Beach and were introduced to ‘hobo pies’ (a kind of toasted jam sandwich) by the lady next door in Aaron Provincial Park.

 How do I plan my Canada RV itinerary?

 Where to start?
 Coastal drives, cross-country, mountains, National Parks – the choices are endless.
 It might be tempting to wing it and see where you end up, but the best campsites get booked up, especially at weekends, in popular areas like the Rockies and in summer in Canada.
 So it’s a good idea to plan your route and book your overnight stays in advance.

-When you’re planning how long journeys will take, Google Maps tends to underestimate the time it takes in an RV.
-We downloaded the free Navmii Canada GPS app which was more accurate.
-It works offline if you don’t have phone data and you can also get it to show your nearest fuel stations.
+When you’re planning how long journeys will take, Google Maps tends to underestimate the time it takes to travel in an RV.
+We downloaded the free Navmii Canada GPS app which we found was more accurate.
+It works offline if you don’t have phone data and you can also get it to show you the nearest fuel stations – helpful when you’re in the middle of nowhere.
 A good old-fashioned paper road map is useful too in case you can’t get a phone signal.

-The quickest route from A to B is usually via the highways.
+The quickest route from A to B is usually via the highway.
 But if you get off the main roads there’s more to see, so factor in plenty of time in case you spot something interesting along the way – the Roadtrippers website has some good ideas.
-The joy of RVing is that you can just pull over and stop and make a cup of tea or rustle up some lunch whenever you feel like it.
+The joy of RVing is you can just pull over and stop and make a cup of tea or rustle up some lunch when you feel like it.